 Tulane has provided two director level postions and two programming staff members for the Office of Multicultural Affairs (“the O”) to help support its crucial work.
 The University has also provided significantly more funding for the O's important programming and mentoring work.

 Some students have expressed concern about the O’s location in the basement of the LBC.
-In summer 2019, the Office of Multicultural Affairs will move its new home in the Richardson Building.
+The Office of Multicultural Affairs will move to its new home in academic year 2020-2021.
 This new space, which will also house the Center for Academic Equity, will provide much needed space for events, meetings, lounge areas for students to gather.

 The University doubled the funds available for Community Engagement Advocates.
 The advocates create trainings and workshops that will educate students, faculty and staff in the areas of social justice and diversity.
 Currently, the University has over 35 student advocates who lead peer to peer operations.
 The University also provided funding for an additional faculty stipend to enhance student training.